rbtsv/Efficient-MILP-Approaches-to-Dynamic-Path-Restoration/Readme.md

 \* Note that it during the trimming it can be proved that the model is infeasible (in the case where there is a demand for which there is no path of the bounded length).

 ### Time of computation (in seconds) for CBC

+For a few edges, model generation for the Basic and NoTrim models can exceed more than 100 seconds, and these computations are terminated.
+The solver's time limit is set to 500 seconds.
+Thus, if the computation exceeds 500 seconds, it is not completed.

+We also provide the aggregated time metrics above with excluded hard test cases (that take over 100 seconds) in the Jupyter notebook and the file `Detailed results'.
+Note that the termination of the solver sometimes happens slowly and its runtime can take up to 700 seconds despite the 500 second limit.

 #### Maximal Time